gammy/macbook8-1_archlinux/README.md

  * `pacman -Sy`
 * Install xorg basics
  * `pacman -S` `xorg-server` `xorg-server-utils` `xorg-apps` `xorg-xinit` `xorg-xev` `extra/xf86-video-intel` `extra/xf86-input-synaptics` `ttf-dejavu`
- * Note that we are not using `xf86-input-synaptics` later on, since we replace it with the unofficial `xf86-input-mtrack` later, to utilize more features of the trackpad
+ * (Note that we optionally replace `xf86-input-synaptics` with the unofficial `xf86-input-mtrack` later, to utilize more features of the trackpad)
 * Install a grapical login manager, and enable it (but don't start it)
  * `pacman -S` `lightdm` `lightdm-gtk3-greeter`
  * Edit `/etc/lightdm/lightdm.conf` so that `greeter-session` under `SeatDefaults` is set to `lightdm-gtk-greeter` (yes, *not* gtk3, but gtk)
  * `systemctl enable lightdm`
 * Install the wicd network connection manager
  * `pacman -S` `wicd`
-* Enable it (but don't start it)
  - `systemctl enable wicd`
-* Install pulseaudio...
+* Install pulseaudio
  * `pacman -S` `pulseaudio` `pulseaudio-alsa` `pavucontrol`
 * And some miscellaneous stuff to ones own taste
  * `pacman -S` `pekwm` `gvim` `devmon` `pmutils`